Automated Testing Strategy - Enterprise Guide 2025

 Integration tests verify how components work together with real dependencies - databases, message queues, cache, external APIs.

-Here comes the challenge: how do you test against a real PostgreSQL database without installing it on every developer machine?
-TestContainers is the answer - it runs real services in Docker containers that you use in tests and automatically cleans them up.
+The hard part: how do you test against a real PostgreSQL database without installing it on every developer machine?
+TestContainers solves this by running real services in Docker containers during tests and automatically cleaning them up.

 Why TestContainers?